-The Company maintains a Loan Agreement (the "Revolving Credit Facility") with SunTrust Bank ("SunTrust") in the aggregate principal amount of \$15.0 million, which matures on July 21, 2009.
+The Company maintains a Loan Agreement (the "Revolving Credit Facility") with SunTrust Bank ("SunTrust") in the aggregate principal amount of \$15.0 million, which matures on July 21, 2011.
 The obligations under the revolving credit facility are guaranteed by each of the Company's subsidiaries.
-The Company's borrowings under the revolving credit facility bear interest at a LIBOR rate generally defined as the sum of (i) a variable rate of interest equal to the 30-Day LIBOR Rate plus (ii) 150 basis points per annum.
+The Company's borrowings under the revolving credit facility bear interest at the 30-Day LIBOR Rate plus a margin of either 190 or 220 basis points determined in accordance with a pricing grid, but has a minimum interest rate of not less than three percent.
 Principal is payable in full on the maturity date.
-The Company is required to pay a commitment fee of 10 basis points per annum of the average daily unused portion of the revolving credit facility.
+The Company is required to pay a commitment fee of 25 basis points per annum of the average daily unused portion of the revolving credit facility.